smart-chain-fr/secure-starknet/README.md

 # Secure - starknet

-This repository implements a traceability tool for writing hashes on the Starknet blockchain.
+Traceability tool for writing hashes on the Starknet blockchain.

 ## Features